-Do you feel like every single shoe style that you try for your child is too wide and gaps too much around his or her ankles?
-Do your children complain about their heels moving up and down as they walk and run?
+Do you feel like every single shoe style that you try for your children’s feet is too wide and gaps too much around their ankles?
+Do your children complain about their heels coming up and down the shoes as they walk and run?

 The way in which you decide how to tie your kids’ shoes has a direct impact in keeping their feet and legs healthy.

 Shoes that are tied properly will often provide more support to your kids’ feet, prevent injuries such as ankle sprains, and the formation of blisters, calluses, and corns.
 Properly lacing your kids’ shoes will also provide them with more stability when they walk and run.

 I have been working at a kids’ shoe store for over 10 years now, and we are one of the best fitting children’s shoe stores in the country that specializes in fitting children with special foot needs.
 We fit children in supportive shoes and we provide orthotic fitting as well.

 When parents bring their children with narrow feet to the shoe store, my first question to them is: Are they ready to learn how to tie their shoelaces?

 I have noticed on how shoes that come with shoelaces for children with narrow feet make a tremendous difference in the way shoes fit and feel.

 Let me show you the simplest, yet most effective way to lacing kids’ running shoes for narrow feet.

 This lacing technique will push your kids’ heels back, supporting and securing them against the back of the shoes, and eliminate any extra space around their ankles.

 Did you know that in order to get the full benefits that the shoes have to offer (such as support and stability) you must tie them properly?